gorhack/tsr/README.md

 1. move the .jar in `build/libs` to `pipeline/eb` as `tsr.jar`
 1. `eb deploy tracked-events --label [name of deploy]`

+To initialize app through the CLI, run `eb init -p docker tsr`

+To create EB environment with Postgresql and an Application Load Balancer, run `eb create tracked-events --database.engine postgres --database.version 12.2 --elb-type application`

 ### Auth
-Currently, _TSR_ uses [Keycloak's](https://www.keycloak.org) Oauth2 and Spring Security for authentication.
-There is a testing keycloak environment deployed to EC2 at https://kc.tracked.events.
-Locally, keycloak runs within [docker](https://hub.docker.com/repository/docker/g0rak/tsr-keycloak) on port 8081 with realm credentials tsr:tsr and user credentials tsr:password /and/ tsrAdmin:password
+A dev/testing keycloak environment deployed to EC2 at https://kc.tracked.events.

 ### Certificate
 Route 53 for the domain alias mapping.
 Certificate Manager to create the TLS certificate.